 During the construction of the branch in Lafayette, the name of the Bank was changed to Macon Bank & Trust Company.
 The newly constructed Lafayette Office opened for business on August 2, 1965, with William B. Green serving as manager.
 Three years later in 1968 a new office was built in Red Boiling Springs at the corner of Main Street and McClure Street.
 Donald R. Birdwell was promoted to Senior Vice-President and manager of the Red Boiling Springs office in 1978.
 Macon Bank and Trust continued its growth in Lafayette with the construction of a new main office that opened for business November 2, 1980, located on Highway 52 Bypass.
 Growing again along with Macon County, Macon Bank opened a new office in the Westside community in 1994.
 In 1998, Macon Bank constructed a new Westside office and expanded into Westmoreland, Tennessee.
 This move was a first into a new county for Macon Bank & Trust Company and resulted in growth within the bank and the Westmoreland Community.
 In March, 2000 Macon Bank opened our office inside the local Wal-Mart Supercenter.
 In October, 2001 Macon Bank acquired a branch office of Union Planters Bank, located in Celina, Tennessee.

-Leading the progressive bank since 1991 is Radford A. West.
-He serves as President and CEO while William B. Green remains Chairman of the Board.
-Other directors include: Donald R. Birdwell, Darrell Carman, Eddie K. Chitwood, Hugh Wayne Clark, Rudolph Dohoho, Melvin Grace, Odric Gregory, Olin Jent, Jr. and Jerry N. Kirby.
+Leading the bank since 1991 is Radford A. West.
+He serves as Chairman, President and CEO.
+Other directors include: Donald R. Birdwell, Darrell Carman, Eddie K. Chitwood, Hugh Wayne Clark, Rudolph Dohoho, Melvin Grace, William B. Green, Odric Gregory, Olin Jent, Jr. and Jerry N. Kirby.